csc-courses/csc427-212/README.md

 1. Create a directory that will contain your git repositories, cd ; mkdir my-gits
 2. cd to that directory and use "git clone https://github.com/csc-courses/csc427-212.git"
+3. Now that you have a cloned repo, keep it current with git pull.

+If you do clone, you will still need a separate work directory.
+If you modify the cloned files, you might find it difficult to do a future git pull, as you might have conflicts.